steven-michaud/HookCase/examples-secinit.md

 A lot of the logging output will go to the Console, including everything from `secinitd-hook.dylib`.
-If you're testing on macOS 10.12 (Sierra), run the Console before you run any `secinitd` client.
+If you're testing on macOS 10.12 (Sierra) or above, run the Console before you run any `secinitd` client.
 Use "secinit" to filter the Console app's output.

 For example: